At a glance

-Successful treatment relies on treatment of the underlying cause as well as manage symptoms.
-The initial goal is to make your cat comfortable.
+Successful treatment relies on stabilising the cat as well as treating the underlying cause.
+The priority is to stabilise and make the cat more comfortable.

 - Abdominocentesis – Removal of the fluid within the peritoneal cavity via a catheter, this will help to improve his breathing by reducing pressure on the diaphragm.

 - Diuretics – Furosemide to promote the production of urine which assists in flushing excess fluids out of the body.
 Care must be taken when using diuretics as increased urinary excretion can lead to hypokalemia (low blood potassium).